Standardizes the introduction of several new algorithms for signing data.

 Motivation

-As quantum computers are getting more advanced, several new post-quantum (PQ) algorithms have been designed.
-These algorithms all contain drawbacks such as large key sizes (>1KiB), large signature sizes or long verification times.
-These issues make them more expensive to compute and store than the current secp256k1 curve in use (as of 2025-04-12).
+As quantum computers become more advanced, several new post-quantum (PQ) algorithms have been designed.
+These algorithms all have certain issues, such as large key sizes (>1KiB), large signature sizes, or long verification times.
+These issues make them more expensive to compute and store than the currently used secp256k1 curve.

-This EIP provides a future-proof solution to these algorithms by adding a standardized way to represent alternative algorithms within a transaction.
+This EIP provides a solution to the diversity in algorithms by adding a standardized way to represent alternative algorithms within a transaction.

 Specification